abenhamdine/from-java-to-nodejs/README.md

-# Ressources to migrate Entreprise applications from a Java to a nodejs/Typescript stack
+# Ressources to migrate Entreprise applications from a J2EE stack to a nodejs/Typescript stack

 ## Comparison between the two languages / code patterns